 If you’re one of those older folks that love hopping on planes and seeing new parts of the world, good on you!
 The bad news is that when you’re abroad, you won’t be able to bill emergency healthcare expenses to your Medicare plan.

 While that might sound like an issue, it is avoidable by picking up a short-term supplement plan.
 Short-term supplement plans for travel or “travel insurance” is low-cost and will make sure that when you’re abroad, your health is protected.
+As many will be retired and looking to enjoy life a little bit more now, this is great news.
+You can jet off to somewhere with hot weather where you can relax fully in peace of mind that you are covered if the worst should happen during your travels.

 7. Money for Medicare Is Dwindling